Skip to main content

 Fields as value source

-In order for such a rule to be considered valid, one of the following must be an array that includes the string "field": 1) the getValueSources return value, 2) the field's valueSources function return value, or 3) the field's valueSources property itself.
+For such rules to be valid, one of these must be an array including "field": (1) the getValueSources return value, (2) the field's valueSources function return value, or (3) the field's valueSources property.
 The code below demonstrates all three methods.

 parseSQL(`SELECT * FROM t WHERE firstName = lastName`, {